Hot metal typesetting: Types of typesetting

 Two different approaches to mechanising typesetting were independently developed in the late 19th century.
-One, known as the Monotype composition caster system, produced texts with the aid of perforated paper-ribbons, all characters are cast separate.
+One, known as the Monotype composition caster system, produced texts with the aid of perforated paper-ribbons.
+Each character was cast separately.
 These machines could produce texts also in "large-composition" up to 24 point.

-The Super-caster, another machine produced by Monotype, was similar in function to the Thompson, Bath, pivotal and others casters but designed to produce single type (including even larger sizes) for hand setting.
+The Super-caster, another machine produced by Monotype, was similar in function to the Thompson, Barth, pivotal and others casters but designed to produce single type (including even larger sizes) for hand setting.

 The other approach was to cast complete lines as one slug, usually comprising a whole line of text.

 Of this system there were at least five manufacturers: